Sam1320/GroupLang/README.md

 - `SERPER_API_KEY`: with your Serper API key,
 - `PINECONE_API_KEY`: with your Pinecone API key,
 - `PINECONE_ENVIRONMENT` with your Pinecone environment.
+- `MAIN_MOD_USERNAME` with the telegram username of the user you want to be the main moderator of the bot.
+- `MAIN_MOD_ID` with the telegram id of the user you want to be the main moderator of the bot.
-8. as an alternative to step 7, you can set the environment variables in github secrets and uncomment the code in `.github/workflows/main.yml` this will automatically setup and deploy your bot in AWS Lambda when you push to the main branch.
+8. (optional) as an alternative to step 7, you can set the environment variables in github secrets and uncomment the code in `.github/workflows/main.yml` this will automatically setup and deploy your bot in AWS Lambda when you push to the main branch.

 ## Installation
 1. Install Python using [pyenv](https://github.com/pyenv/pyenv-installer) or your prefered Python installation.